balvisio/CAFA-Toolset/README.md

 ```

 It will create the following two output files - one for the target sequences and
-one for the target id and protein name mapping which is used in the first output
+one for the target id and protein name mapping used in the target sequence
-file:
+output file:

 uniprot_sprot.dat.2014_09.559292.tfa.1

 uniprot_sprot.dat.2014_09.559292.tfa.1.map

-* The output file name is created by adding an extension with the name of the
+* The target sequence output file name is created by adding an extension with
-input file where the extension is formed in the following way: [taxon id].[tfa].[version #].
+the name of the input file where the extension is formed in the following way:
+[taxon id].[tfa].[version #].

+* The map file name is created by adding '.map' at the end of the target sequence
+output file name: [taxon id].[tfa].[version #]. map

 * Multiple run of this program with the same input file name will create
 subsequent versions of the output file where the file name will end with